VoodooPeople7/VoodooPeople7/README.md

 → Mood swings

 → i might seem rude sometimes, i cant help it.
 I try to be polite, but that's not really possible when I'm angry.
+Also, i get angry easily

 → friend or not, i would like to play or talk with you